Table of Contents

 There are a couple of reasons why I have included Cuiv here (real name Yannick Dutertre).
 The first is that I love his youtube videos.
 He is a real geek but knows how to explain complex information and I have gained so much from watching some of his videos in the past.
 The second reason is that I have been able to communicate with him by email and he has always been very approachable and very helpful.

-If you need to find out about NINA, he is a great source of information on that amongst many other topics including the length of exposures and imaging in a city environment with high light pollution levels as he lives in Tokyo.
+If you need to find out about NINA, he is a great source of information on that amongst many other topics including the length of exposures and imaging in a city environment far from a dark sky and with high light pollution levels as he lives in Tokyo.

 So if you haven’t watched any of his videos, I suggest you do.